• Skip to primary navigation

 Formulas with Calculations:

-The formulas with calculations for Rotating LED Array Circuit using IC 555 is shown below:
+The following formulas and calculations explain the Rotating LED Array Circuit using IC 555.

 IC1 555 frequency: